 Furthermore, the Group depends to a large extent on its senior management team.
 The Group does not currently have insurance against costs or losses that may be incurred in the event of the loss or dismissal of key personnel, including, for example, the executive officer of each of its reporting segments.
+The Group has experienced a number of changes in senior management since 1 January 2013, including changes in its chief executive officer, its chief financial officer and its chief legal counsel.
+Additionally, on 2 June 2016, TAQA announced that Saeed Al Dhaheri will be appointed Acting Chief Operating Officer of TAQA with effect as of 22 June 2016, as part of a planned succession, following the resignation of Edward LaFehr.
+All of these changes were managed, or are being managed, through internal succession plans.
+Further due to a change in operating model whereby TAQA's head office sets the Group's strategic direction and the business units are responsible for delivering operational and financial performance safely, the Group has experienced a reduction of senior management positions within its head office and these factors may continue, see "Management - Executive Management".
 The loss of the services of key members of the Group's senior management or staff with institutional knowledge may cause significant delays in meeting its strategic objectives and could have a material adverse effect on its business, financial condition and results of operations.